Fiber-optic communication: Fourth generation

+Fifth generation

-In the late 1990s through 2000, industry promoters, and research companies such as KMI, and RHK predicted massive increases in demand for communications bandwidth due to increased use of the Internet, and commercialization of various bandwidth-intensive consumer services, such as video on demand.
+In the late 1990s through 2000, industry promoters and research companies such as KMI and RHK predicted massive increases in demand for communications bandwidth due to increased use of the Internet, and commercialization of various bandwidth-intensive consumer services, such as video on demand.
 Internet Protocol data traffic was increasing exponentially, at a faster rate than integrated circuit complexity had increased under Moore's Law.
 From the bust of the dot-com bubble through 2006, however, the main trend in the industry has been consolidation of firms and offshoring of manufacturing to reduce costs.
-Companies such as Verizon and AT&T have taken advantage of fiber-optic communications to deliver a variety of high-throughput data and broadband services to consumers' homes.
+Companies such as Verizon and AT&T began to take advantage of fiber-optic communications to deliver a variety of high-throughput data and broadband services to consumers' homes.

-The 2022 Russian Invasion of Ukraine has seen the usage of fiber optics for communication in drones.
-Their resilience to electronic warfare jamming has seen them being used by both sides.
+In the early 2000s, the fifth generation of fiber-optic communication systems extended the wavelength range (bandwidth) over which a WDM system can operate.
+The standard band is the C band (1525–1565 nm).
+Dry fiber is used to provide an addtional low-loss window in the L-band, 1565–1625 nm.
+Other developments include the concept of optical solitons, pulses that preserve their shape by counteracting the effects of dispersion with the nonlinear effects of the fiber by using pulses of a specific shape.

+In 2009, researchers at Bell Labs reached a record bandwidth–distance product of over 100 petabit × kilometers per second.